FAQ about Priesthood

 A diocesan priest does not make the solemn vows that religious priests (and religious brothers and sisters) make but he does make promises that are discussed in subsequent questions.
 Perhaps the most striking difference between him and a religious order priest is that the diocesan priest lives a life more like that of his people: he buys his own clothes and car, he pays taxes, he may own personal property.
 That is why a diocesan priest is sometimes called a secular priest (from the Latin saeculum, a word that means roughly “this world of time and space in which we live”).

 A diocesan priest belongs to the body of priests (called the presbyterate) of a local diocese, which is a particular territory within a state or country.
-The Archdiocese of Washington comprises the District of Columbia and five Maryland counties: Montgomery, Prince George’s, Calvert, Charles and St. Mary’s.
 A diocesan priest normally serves within the boundaries of his diocese under the authority of his bishop.

 Are priests happy?